Welcome to the LBI London

 For more information on the lecture series please refer to the leaflet here.

 We are delighted to resume our LBI Lecture Series on Zoom.
-Dr Daniel Wildmann (Director, Leo Baeck Institute London) has the pleasure of warmly inviting you to the third lecture in this series:
+For one last time (hopefully) the talk will continue to be held on Zoom only.
+Dr Daniel Wildmann (Director, Leo Baeck Institute London) has the pleasure of warmly inviting you to the second lecture in this series:

 Admission is free but we would welcome if you could inform us of your intention to participate prior to the event by emailing us on firstname.lastname@example.org.
 This would help us to prepare in advance for participant numbers and management.

 Our ninth ‘Snapshot of German-Jewish History and Culture’ is now online.
 Please click here to view the full post: Rocky Roads, Exotic Birds and a Scent of Jaffa Oranges.
 The Palestine Pavilion Handbook and Tourist Guide (1924).

 Flicking through the richly illustrated Palestine Pavilion Handbook and Tourist Guide, this latest Snapshot provides a flavour of the Palestine Pavilion of the 1924 British Empire Exhibition at the Empire Stadium in Wembley.
 From the uniquely British governmental standpoint of the period this booklet showcases the region of Mandate Palestine, placed under British mandate by the League of Nations in 1920, and promotes the complex colonial, political, commercial and historical ambitions of the Empire in the Middle East during this time.